How to Recover Your Writing Confidence (Even if You Think You Never Had Any)

-In fact, a little bit of self-doubt can be a very positive thing.
+In fact, a small degree of self-doubt can be a positive thing.
 It encourages you to:

 - Revise and edit your work thoroughly